IoannisDogas/Projects/README.md

 # Projects
-Please refer to the "Code Documentation" pdf attached to the main repository in order to see detailed instructions and explanation for each project.
+Please refer to the "Code documentation" pdf attached to the main repository in order to see detailed instructions and explanation for each project.